Fixed points and semifree bordism: Semifree actions

 \nd \emph{Acknowledgments}.
-The impetus for this note is joint work in preparation with Elisheva Adina Gamse and Yael Karshon~\cite{CGK2018} approaching a related question for GKM actions and in turn arising from a preliminary sketch from the late 1990s by Karshon, Viktor L. Ginzburg, and Susan Tolman.
-The author would like to thank Dev Sinha for his generosity in discussing his work.
+The impetus for this note is joint work in preparation with Elisheva Adina Gamse and Yael Karshon approaching a related question for GKM-actions, which in turn arose from a preliminary sketch by Karshon, Viktor L. Ginzburg, and Susan Tolman dating to the late 1990s.
+The author would like to thank Dev Sinha and Bernhard Hanke for their generosity in discussing their work, Igor Kriz for updating him on recent work in the case $G$ is finite, Jeffrey Lagarias for encouragement and for hunting down the \emph{locus classicus} for the failure of equivariant transversality, Omar Antol\'in Camarena and Sean Tilson for discussing $RO(G)$-grading and possible references, and Joanne Quigley for proofreading.

 { }